XanatosX/IL2-Career-Reviver/README.md

 ## Installation

+### Via zip

 To install the tool head over to the [releases] or use the [latest release][latest_release].
 Download the asset containing the tool, which is a zip file.
 As soon as the tool is downloaded unzip it to a folder on your computer.

 Continue with the Command list section

+### Using `dotnet` cli

+> :information_source: This is only interessting for other developers who want to install this via
+> dotnet cli as a global tool.

+You will need the [dotnet cli](https://learn.microsoft.com/de-de/dotnet/core/tools/) installed.
+Run the following command to get the tool `dotnet tool install --global IL2CareerToolset`.

 ## Command list